marukosy124/portfolio/content/about.md

     type: Languages
 ---

-Hey there! 👋 I'm a software engineer with a passion for frontend development.
-I'm always looking to challenge myself and learn new things in the software industry.
-Currently, I'm working at a fintech startup based in Hong Kong, but I'm excited to be continuing my career in Canada this year.
+Hey there! 👋 I'm a software engineer with a strong passion for frontend development.
+I've had the opportunity to work with different companies in Hong Kong, honing my skills and expertise in the software industry.
+Now, I'm excited to bring my experience and knowledge to Canada as I continue my career starting from May.
+I'm always eager to challenge myself, learn new things, and contribute to cutting-edge projects.

-Building things from scratch is my favorite part of the job - I love the sense of ownership and satisfaction it gives me.
-Especially when working as a team, it's amazing to see how a group of people with different perspectives and skills can work together to create something wonderful.
+I thrive on building things from scratch and enjoy the sense of ownership and satisfaction it brings.
+Collaborating with diverse teams and leveraging effective communication and a proactive mindset are crucial for project success in my view.
+I'm excited to contribute my skills and experience to bring innovative solutions to life in any team I join.
+Let's connect and discuss how I can add value to your organization!

 Apart from coding, I'm also a music, movie and fashion lover!